akopdev/smart-weather-station/README.md

 Docker, and python dependencies, pinned to the specific version.
 - I can't find any benefit of wrapping code into a cli tools, and fitting it into data pipeline framework might be much more practical.
+- During the work on the last part of model training, I noticed an interesting relation between the first step (dataset preparation), and next steps (training, quantizing).
+I should consider converting each step into a separate class, and use a basic OOP principles to pass shared entities between steps, reducing dependencies on global variables or non-trivial function executions between logically separated parts of the program.